Teksta versija

 Special Provisions for the Alienation of Individual Immovable Property

 Section 44.
-(1) Persons who may be bodies governed by land ownership rights in accordance with the law may acquire ownership of the land of a public person.
+(1) Persons who may be bodies governed by land ownership rights in accordance with the law may acquire ownership of the land of a public entity.

 (2) The restriction referred to in Paragraph one of this Section shall also be applicable in the cases where built-up land is alienated.

-(3) A land parcel owned by a public person, if in respect thereof an application has been submitted for the restoration of ownership rights, and also a land parcel on which a nationalised building property or another nationalised object is located, if in respect thereof an application has been submitted for the restoration of ownership rights, may not be alienated until deciding on the application but if proceedings have been initiated - until the day a court ruling has entered into effect.
+(3) A plot of land owned by a public entity, if in respect thereof an application has been submitted for the restoration of ownership rights, and also a plot of land on which a nationalised building property or another nationalised object is located, if in respect thereof an application has been submitted for the restoration of ownership rights, may not be alienated until deciding on the application but if court proceedings have been initiated - until the day when a court ruling has entered into effect.

-(4) A land parcel owned by a public person on which building (structures) owned by another person (joint owners) are located may only be sold to the owner of the building (structure) registered in the Land Register (all joint owners in proportion to their shares of the joint property).
+(4) A plot of land owned by a public entity on which a building (structures) owned by another person (joint owners) are located may only be sold to the owner of the building (structure) registered in the Land Register (all joint owners in proportion to their shares of the joint property).

 (6) [21 June 2007]

-(7) A land parcel owned by a public person and leased to the person referred to in Section 4, Paragraph four, Clause 8 of this Law may not be alienated to other persons during validity of a lease contract.
+(7) A plot of land owned by a public entity and leased to the person referred to in Section 4, Paragraph four, Clause 8 of this Law may not be alienated to other persons during validity of a lease contract.

-(8) An inter-area of land in respect of which it is impossible to ensure a connection to a common use street (road) or an inter-area of land which is necessary to ensure a connection to a common use street (road) may be alienated in accordance with the procedures laid down in this Law to the following persons:
+(8) An inter-area of land for which a connection to a common use street (road) or an inter-area of land which is necessary to ensure a connection to a common use street (road) cannot be provided may be alienated in accordance with the procedures laid down in this Law to the following persons:

 1) the land owner or all joint owners to whose land the relevant inter-area of land is adjacent;

-2) the owner or all joint owners of a building (structure) registered in the Land Register if they also wish to purchase a land parcel on which the building (structure) owned by them is located and if the relevant inter-area of land is adjacent to this land.
+2) the owner or all joint owners of a building (structure) registered in the Land Register if they also wish to purchase the plot of land on which the building (structure) owned by them is located and if the relevant inter-area of land is adjacent to this land.

-Section 44.1 (1) The State joint stock company State Real Estate or the decision-making body of a derived public person shall, within a month after approval of the notional price, send a notification of alienation to the person who has the right of first refusal to a built-up land parcel.
-The notification shall indicate the following:
+Section 44.1 (1) The State joint-stock company State Real Estate or the decision-making body of a derived public entity shall, within a month after approval of the notional price, send the notice of alienation to the person who has the right of first refusal to the built-up plot of land.
+The notice shall indicate the following:

-1) the address and cadastre designation of the land parcel;
+1) the address and cadastre designation of the plot of land;

-2) the total area of the land parcel;
+2) the total area of the plot of land;

 4) the means of payment;

-5) the conditions for the payment for the land parcel purchase;
+5) the conditions for the payment for the purchase of the plot of land;

-6) the documents and information to be submitted to an authority facilitating alienation in order to enter into a purchase contract for the land parcel.
+6) the documents and information to be submitted to the alienating authority in order to enter into a purchase contract for the plot of land.

-(2) The State joint stock company State Real Estate or the decision-making body of a derived public person shall, within four months after the day the notification is received, ask the person who has the right of first refusal in the notification of alienation to:
+(2) The State joint-stock company State Real Estate or the decision-making body of a derived public entity shall, within four months after the day of receipt of the notice, ask the person who has the right of first refusal in the notice of alienation to:

-1) provide a reply indicating the preferable deadline for payment regarding settlements for the land parcel;
+1) provide a reply indicating the preferable payment deadline regarding settlements for the plot of land;

-2) pay the entire purchase price or in the case of an instalments purchase contract - an advance payment in the amount of 10 per cent of the purchase price.
+2) pay the entire purchase price or, in the case of a hire purchase contract, an advance payment in the amount of 10 per cent of the purchase price.

-(3) If the person who has the right of first refusal provides a reply and asks to enter into a purchase contract after the time period referred to in Paragraph two of this Section, the State joint stock company State Real Property or the decision-making body of a derived public person shall only organise the valuation of the relevant land parcel after the person who has the right of first refusal has made an advance payment in the amount of 10 per cent of the purchase price indicated in the previous notification of alienation.
-After approval of the notional price the State joint stock company State Real Property or the decision-making body of a derived public person shall send a new notification of alienation to the person who has the right of first refusal.
+(3) If the person who has the right of first refusal provides a reply and asks to enter into a purchase contract after the time limit referred to in Paragraph two of this Section, the State joint-stock company State Real Estate or the decision-making body of a derived public entity shall only organise the appraisal of the relevant plot of land after the person who has the right of first refusal has made an advance payment in the amount of 10 per cent of the purchase price indicated in the previous notice of alienation.
+After approval of the notional price, the State joint-stock company State Real Estate or the decision-making body of a derived public entity shall send a new notice of alienation to the person who has the right of first refusal.

-(4) If the person who has the right of first refusal fails to enter into a purchase contract after receipt of the repeated notification of alienation, expenditures for the valuation of the land parcel shall be deducted from the advance payment made.
+(4) If the person who has the right of first refusal does not enter into a purchase contract after receipt of the repeated notice of alienation, expenditures for the appraisal of the plot of land shall be deducted from the advance payment made.

-(6) If the owner of a building (structure) alienates the building (structure) during validity of the instalments purchase contract referred to in Paragraph five of this Law, a contract for novation of the respective instalments purchase contract shall be entered into with the new owner thereof.
-Failure to enter into the novation of the respective instalments purchase contract and also other cases of termination of the contract provided for in the instalments purchase contract shall lead to the consequences specified in the contract for the case where the seller exercises the right to withdraw from the contract unilaterally.
+(6) If the owner of a building (structure) alienates the building (structure) during the validity of the hire purchase contract referred to in Paragraph five of this Law, a contract for novation of the respective hire purchase contract shall be entered into with the new owner thereof.
+Failure to enter into the novation of the respective hire purchase contract and also other contract termination cases provided for in the hire purchase contract shall lead to the consequences specified in the contract for the case where the seller exercises the right to withdraw from the contract unilaterally.
 If the contract does not prescribe a contractual penalty, the buyer shall pay a contractual penalty in the amount of the advance payment made.
-After deduction of the contractual penalty referred to in this Paragraph of the Section, the fee for the deferred payment until the day of termination of the contract calculated in accordance with the procedures laid down in Paragraph five of this Section, the default interest for late payments specified in the purchase contract, and a contractual penalty for other violations of the terms and conditions of the contract, if such have been prescribed in the contract, the seller shall transfer to the account indicated by the buyer the remaining amount of the part of the purchase price paid by the buyer of the land parcel not later than within three months after termination of the contract.
+After deduction of the contractual penalty referred to in this Paragraph of the Section, the fee for the deferred payment until the day of termination of the contract calculated in accordance with the procedures laid down in Paragraph five of this Section, the default interest for late payments specified in the purchase contract, and a contractual penalty for other violations of the terms and conditions of the contract, if such have been prescribed in the contract, the seller shall transfer to the account indicated by the buyer the remaining amount of the part of the purchase price paid by the buyer of the plot of land not later than within three months after termination of the contract.

 [21 June 2007; 30 October 2008; 21 October 2010; 8 July 2011; 29 October 2015]